abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

 * Here, we've registered the related gRPC services into the DI container by calling the `AddGdpr()` and `AddJsonTranscoding()` methods.
 * Also, we've defined our gRPC service: `BookAppService`.
 We have not created this service yet and will create it in the next section.

 So far, we've added the required packages to our project and made the related configurations.
-Now we can start to create our gRPC services.
+Now we can start creating our gRPC services.

 ### Implementing gRPC Services